“Here you are in front of me and there isn’t any time left.”

 GM: Jade’s nailed hand swims through the thick fibrous pericardium like butter.
 She feels the inert and lifeless heart around her palm.
 An unlife literally in her hands.

 Her heart is gone.
 If she were to reach into her own chest to find it she’d come out empty-handed.
-Ash, like Isabel.
-When she speaks, her voice is soft enough that it doesn’t threaten to disturb the pile of what her sister has become.
+Ash; it’s been dead far longer than the rotten corpse in front of her.
+When she speaks, her voice is soft—a final act of reverence for the sister-who-was.

 Previous, by Narrative: Story Twelve, Emmett VIII